mdancho84/mdancho84.github.io/_posts/2021-05-18-marginal_distributions.md

 ## **Then I can help with that too.**

-There's a link in the [**FREE 40-minute webinar**](https://learn.business-science.io/free-rtrack-masterclass-signup) to that will give you everything you need to become a data scientist with me in your corner.
+I have a program that has helped over 3,000 students become data scientists in business with the R programming language.
+[Don't believe me?
+Read these testimonials.](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series)

+My students have gotten:

+* 6-Figure Data Science Jobs ($100,000+)
+* Senior VP of Analytics ($200,000+)
+* Lead Data Scientist Jobs ($175,000+)
+* Raises and Career Promotions of 25% to 50%

-Get ready.
+All by learning data science for business with R. Get ready.
 The ride is wild.
 And the destination is AMAZING!

 ![](/assets/rtrack_what_they_are_doing.jpeg)

-<p style="font-size: 36px;text-align: center;"><a href="https://learn.business-science.io/free-rtrack-masterclass-signup">Join My FREE 40-Minute R Webinar <br>(become a 6-figure data scientist)</a></p>
+<p style="font-size: 36px;text-align: center;"><a href="https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series">Join My 5-Course R-Track Program<br>(become a 6-figure data scientist)</a></p>